jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 ## 41: Librarian (Unified semantic knowledge graph)

-**Scene:** Within the Core Nexus, a vast, shimmering chamber where data streams flow like rivers of light, converging into an immense, crystalline structure â the Unified Semantic Knowledge Graph.
+**Scene:** Within the Core Nexus, a vast, shimmering chamber where data streams flow like rivers of light, converging into an immense, crystalline structure – the Unified Semantic Knowledge Graph.

 **Description:** A calm, methodical daemon, its form a shimmering network of interconnected data nodes, constantly re-organizing and illuminating information.
 It moves through an endless, non-Euclidean library, its "shelves" glowing with the light of interlinked facts.